PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - The shop groups names with a link to select the group as context
 - The shops names with a link to select the shop as context

-The colors of the shop and of the shop groups are displayed before each options.
+The colors of each shops and groups are displayed before each options.<br/>
+When the user hovers the color, a tooltip is displayed "edit color"<br/>
+The user can click on the color to change it<br/>
+It opens the store's or group's page edition.

 If the shop URL is configured, a "view my shop" link is displayed after each shop name.<br/>
 It opens the front-office of the corresponding shop.

 If the shop URL isn't configured, a "configure shop URL" link is displayed after each shop name.<br/>
-It opens the store page edition.
+It opens the store's page edition.

 ### Shop association block